-Since then he’s been a passionate literary tourist who has spent much of his time travelling around the world visiting bookstores and literary destinations, attenting festivals and events, and blogging and podcasting about it.
+Since then he’s been a passionate literary tourist who has spent much of his time travelling around the world visiting bookstores and literary destinations, attenting festivals and events, and blogging and podcasting about them.
 As a result of wanting to both share his stories with other book-loving travellers – to inspire, and make it easier for them to enjoy the pleasures that he’s experienced – and to encourage cities to investigate, nurture and celebrate local literary life, both past and present, he launched a website to promote literary tourism.

-Over the past decade he has photographed some 5000 books, bookshops, authors and booksellers, written thousands of literary blog posts and scores of book reviews and literary and travel features, and conducted hundreds of interviews with renowned authors, booksellers, publishers, collectors, printers and sundry other book folk, for a podcast he hosts and produces called The Biblio File
+Over the past decade he has photographed some 5000 books, bookshops, authors and booksellers, written thousands of literary blog posts and scores of book reviews and literary and travel features, and conducted hundreds of interviews with renowned authors, booksellers, publishers, collectors, printers and sundry other book people, for a podcast he hosts and produces called The Biblio File

 Nigel currently works as a freelance writer and blogger, and provides consulting services to cultural institutions, destination marketing organizations and conference organizers.
-Please see the Work with me page for details.